Pension Assurance: Life Cover Advice

 - This means that there is no real advantage in taking pension life insurance or pension term assurance.

-- You may still be able to arrange life insurance through your pension scheme though if you wish - not all pension companies will now allow this.
+- You may still be able to arrange life insurance through your pension scheme though if you wish - not all pension companies allow this.

 You should be aware that any pay out of a pension life insurance policy uses up part of the pension lifetime allowance and if you die and the pension life insurance death benefit, after being added to your normal pension fund values exceeds the allowance, there will be a tax charge.